phpMussel/Docs/readme.en.md

 phpMussel provides the option to utilise PDO for caching purposes.
 In order for this to work properly, you'll need to configure phpMussel accordingly, enabling PDO, create a new database for phpMussel to use (if you don't already have in mind a database for phpMussel to use), and create a new table in your database in accordance with the structure described below.

+When a database connection is successfully, but the necessary table doesn't exist, it will attempt to create it automatically.
+However, this behaviour hasn't been extensively tested and success can't be guaranteed.

 This, of course, only applies if you actually want phpMussel to use PDO.
 If you're happy enough for phpMussel to use flatfile caching (per its default configuration), or any of the various other caching options provided, you won't need to bother troubling yourself with setting up databases, tables and so on.

 The structure described below uses "phpmussel" as its database name, but you can use whichever name you want for your database, so long as that same name is replicated at your DSN configuration.